Chemical Corps

-The Chemical Corps is the branch of the United States Army tasked with defending against chemical, biological, radiological, and nuclear (CBRN) weapons.
+The Chemical Corps is the branch of the United States Army tasked with defending against and using chemical, biological, radiological, and nuclear (CBRN) weapons.
 The Chemical Warfare Service was established on 28 June 1918, combining activities that until then had been dispersed among five separate agencies of the United States federal government.
 It was made a permanent branch of the Regular Army by the National Defense Act of 1920.
 In 1945, it was redesignated the Chemical Corps.

 History

 Origins

 Discussion of the topic dates back to the American Civil War.
 A letter to the War Department dated 5 April 1862 from New York City resident John Doughty proposed the use of chlorine shells to drive the Confederate Army from its positions.
 Doughty included a detailed drawing of the shell with his letter.
 It is unknown how the military reacted to Doughty's proposal but the letter was unnoticed in a pile of old official documents until modern times.
 Another American, Forrest Shepherd, also proposed a chemical weapon attack against the Confederates.
 Shepherd's proposal involved hydrogen chloride, an attack that would have likely been non-lethal but may have succeeded in driving enemy soldiers from their positions.
 Shepherd was a well-known geologist at the time and his proposal was in the form of a letter directly to the White House.